zubinchopra/portaldocs/portal-sdk/templates/portalfx-testing-using-commands.md

 var command = commandBar.FindCommandBarItem("DELETE");
 ```

-Once you call Click() on the command it could be that it opens a message box to show some message to the user.
-You can interact with that message box using the **CommandBar.FindMessageBox** method and the **MessageBox.ClickButton** method:
+After the  Click() method on the command is called, the extension may display a messageBox to show a message to the user.
+The extension can interact with the messageBox using the **CommandBar.FindMessageBox** method and the **MessageBox.ClickButton** method, as in the following example.

 ```cs
 command.Click();